cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 If not declared, a field is considerd to participate in every relation, when it is the only field mapped to the target, else it will be assigned only to the "main"(unnamed) relation.
 To declare the participation on a subset, that contains the "main"(unnamed) relation and another one, the syntax provides the reserved relation name "/" for the unnamed relation.

-A target column must only have one field mapped in every relation.
+A target column must only have one field mapped in every specific relation.

 ## Participation of hubs
 Hubs participate to all relations that contain a full set of fields mapped to the